ppy/osu-wiki/news/2021/2021-03-24-new-featured-artist-blacky.md

 To truly demonstrate what **BlackY** has to offer, we've picked up **100 tracks** for their [featured artist listing](https://osu.ppy.sh/beatmaps/artists/150)!

-If you're unsure of exactly how much mapping potential this music provides, watch how world cup champion [im a fancy lad](https://osu.ppy.sh/users/4908650) plays through a variable-circle-size beatmap of [*BlackY - Double Pendulum*](https://osu.ppy.sh/beatmapsets/695053#osu/1472242) hosted by [rrtyui](https://osu.ppy.sh/users/352328), or listen to these other song previews:
+If you're unsure of exactly how much mapping potential this music provides, watch how world cup champion ::im a fancy lad::{ user-id=4908650 } plays through a variable-circle-size beatmap of [*BlackY - Double Pendulum*](https://osu.ppy.sh/beatmapsets/695053#osu/1472242) hosted by ::rrtyui::{ user-id=352328 }, or listen to these other song previews:

 <div align="center">
     <video width="95%" controls>